AY2324S2-CS2103T-F12-4/tp/docs/UserGuide-2101.md

 ## Introduction

 Again, Welcome to HackLink!
 This user guide is designed to help you navigate and utilize this HackLink app to its full potential.
-HackLink is a Hackathon Participant Management Application, designed to help organizers efficiently manage contact information for hackathons.
+HackLink is a hackathon participant management application, designed to help organizers efficiently manage contact information for hackathons.
 This app is aimed at simplifying the management of participant, staff, and sponsor's information.
 With this user guide, you will easily and quickly learn to make use of important features, such as adding, deleting, finding, and commenting contacts. you can streamline the complex process of organizing and coordinating your